Why Lilacs Are the Perfect Addition to Your Spring Garden

 1. Select the right location

-Choose a spot on your property that receives at least 6 hours of direct sunlight daily.
-This will ensure that your lilac produces the best blooms.
+To find the best location to plant your lilac, choose a spot on your property that receives at least 6 hours of direct sunlight daily.
+This will ensure that you get the best blooms possible.
 You'll also want to make sure the soil in this area is suitable for a lilac.
 They prefer well-drained, slightly alkaline soil with a pH between 6.5 and 7.0.
 Add compost to improve soil quality if needed.

 2. Add mulch

-Apply a layer of mulch around the base to retain moisture and suppress weeds.
+Apply a layer of mulch around the base of the plant to retain moisture and suppress weeds.
 Keep mulch a few inches away from the trunk to prevent rot and girdled roots.

 3. Water deeply and regularly